OpaxIV/drm_in_games/fairplay/main_takeaways.md

 # List of main takeaways / new learnings of this article
 This file contains definitions and texts of new learned things through the article.
-Some parts have intentionaly been copied direclty from the appended sources.
+Some parts have intentionaly been copied directly from the appended sources.
 <br>

 ## Table of Contents